Incompleteusern/dotfiles/README.md

 These dotfiles come with three terrible scripts as of last updated:
 - `local.sh` which syncs local files into this github repo
-- `sync.sh` which syncs bundled github repos into local files
+- `sync.sh` which syncs bundled github repos into local files, note that this contains repos I have forked
 - `init.sh` which installs the github repo into an arch install, should be run as root
 - `initpackage.sh` which installs packages used